Jerryplusy/Jerryplusy/README.md

 Hi, this is Jerry, a freelance developer with a year and a half of experience in both front-end and back-end development.
 He specializes in Node.js, C/C++, and modern front-end technologies, and he enjoys building highly useful and performant applications.

 As a high school student, Jerry is still on his programming journey.
-He plans to learn Python and master mainstream front-end frameworks such as Next.js and Vue within the next two and a half years.
+He plans to learn Python and master mainstream front-end frameworks such as Next.js and React within the next two and a half years.
 ---

 ## 🛠️ Tech Stack